payeezy/get_started_with_payeezy/README.md

 # Add Merchant(s)
 Once your certification is complete, developer portal will automatically redirect to “Add Merchant” page.
+Click on "Live" and then click on "Add a merchant".
+If you are adding a merchant who already has a merchant account with First Data, select "Add your existing merchant account" and follow the instructions on the screen.
+If the merchant does not have a First Data merchant account and needs to apply for one, select "Sign up for a merchant account" and follow the instructions.
+If for any reason, you are unable to add your merchant account, email payeezyboarding@firstdata.com with the Merchant ID (or storeID), DBA name and developer account email address.
+We will add the merchant account to your developer account manually and send you a notification.
 Use the "Add merchant" form only if the merchant needs to apply for a new merchant account with First Data.
-If you are adding a merchant who already has a merchant account with First Data, we will need to manually add it.
-(See instructions here - [Adding existing FD merchants](https://developer.payeezy.com/faqs/current-first-data-merchant-i-want-transact-through-payeezy-apismobile-payments-what-process) )

 # GO LIVE!
 * Replace Sandbox URL with live environment URL: https://api.payeezy.com/v1/transactions